Nekesa Mumbi Moody: Biography

 Moody is a native of New York.
 She received her B.A. from Barnard College of Columbia University in 1992.
 At Barnard, she started as a political science major with an intention to pursue a career in law.
 She interned with the NAACP Legal Defense and Educational Fund in college and worked for the Columbia Daily Spectator.

-Moody began her career in journalism in Albany, New York, as an intern for the Associated Press.
+Moody began her career in journalism in Albany, New York, as an intern for the Associated Press (AP).
 She later became a reporter, covering state news, politics, sports, and entertainment.
-She became an editor on AP's national editing desk in 1998 and was appointed musical editor in 2000.
-As reporter, she covered the Grammy Awards, Superbowl half time shows, and the death of Michael Jackson.
+She became an editor on the AP's national editing desk in 1998 and was appointed musical editor in 2000.
+As reporter, she covered the Grammy Awards, Super Bowl halftime shows, and the death of Michael Jackson.
 She was also the first to break the deaths of Whitney Houston and Prince.

-In 2012, Moody was named AP's global editor of entertainment and lifestyles.
+In 2012, Moody was named the AP's global editor of entertainment and lifestyles.
 In April 2020, she was named the next editorial director of The Hollywood Reporter as it undergoes a transformation from a trade publication into a magazine-style publication.
 She is the first black woman to hold the top editor role at the publication.

 Moody is a member of the National Association of Black Journalists.